kukushkin/aerogel-configurator/README.md

     puts config.a_group.a_nested_group.inner # => 42

-TODO: Write usage instructions here
+TODO: more usage examples in the works

+## Feedback

+Any feedback is really appreciated.

 ## Contributing